IBM-Cloud/openshift4-lab/getting-started/access_cluster_cli.md

     ![shell2](../assets/cloud-shell-login.png)

+> If you wish to install the OpenShift Command Line on your laptop, you can do so by downloading the correct version from this [page](https://mirror.openshift.com/pub/openshift-v4/clients/ocp/).

 ## Connect to the OpenShift cluster

 1. In the OpenShift web console, click on the email/ID in the upper right.
 Choose the _Copy Login Command_ option.